 Join Michigan State University (MSU) Extension’s free Building Early Emotional Skills (BEES) workshops to develop the skills needed to support the social and emotional development of young children.
-This eight-week class will take place for 90 minutes each week.
-Participants will receive educational enhancements that will help them apply what they learned in class to real-life situations at home with their children.
+These series classes are offered in a variety of formats including: face-to-face, web-based, and webinar-based.
+Participants will receive information that will help them apply what they learned in class to real-life situations at home with their children.